If you're thinking of selling your RV, you're probably wondering what the private party RV value is.

 Some things are NOT considered by these organizations, such as upgrades NOT made by the manufacturer, nostalgia, and sentimental value.

-You may have added an electric jack, painted the cabinets, added lithium batteries, an inverter, a bike rack, bigger TV, USB ports, a fancy faucet, a new mattress, and so on.
+You may have added an electric trailer tongue jack, painted the cabinets, added lithium batteries, an inverter, a bike rack, bigger TV, USB ports, a fancy faucet, the best RV mattress, and so on.
 These things all add value.

 When an RV is rare or in very high demand, the price can be especially off in the NADA.